univention/univention-corporate-server/doc/manual/installation.rst

 There are three schemes available for selection for guided partitioning:

-* :guilabel:`Guided - Use entire disk`: In this scheme, an individual partition is created for each file system.
+Guided - Use entire disk
+   In this scheme, an individual partition is created for each file system.
    Abstraction layers like LVM are not used.
 During the following step the number of file systems or partitions is assigned.
 The size of the partitions is restricted to the size of the respective hard drive.

-* :guilabel:`Guided - Use entire disk and set up LVM`: If the second scheme is selected, an LVM volume group is set up on the selected hard drive first.
+Guided - Use entire disk and set up LVM
+   If the second scheme is selected, a *Logical Volume Group (LVM)* is set up on the selected hard drive first.
 A separate logical volume is then created within the volume group for each file system.
 In this scheme, the size of the logical volume is restricted by the size of the volume group, which can also be subsequently enlarged with additional hard drives.
 In case of doubt, select this partitioning scheme.

-* :guilabel:`Guided - Use entire disk with encrypted LVM`: This version is the same as the previous version, with the addition that the LVM volume group is also encrypted.
+Guided - Use entire disk with encrypted LVM
+   This version is the same as the previous version, with the addition that the LVM volume group is also encrypted.
 Consequently, the password for the encrypted volume group has to be entered every time the system is started up.

 .. caution::

-   In all three versions, the data already on the selected hard drive are deleted during the partitioning!
+   In all three versions, the existing data on the selected hard drive are deleted during the partitioning!

 .. _installation-partman-select-guided: